-- Free Application for Federal Student Aid (FAFSA) for the current academic year (www.fafsa.ed.gov) - NCC Financial Aid Questionnaire - NCC FWS Job Application - Federal Work Study employment is coordinated through campus department supervisors, NCC Financial Aid Office and HIU Human Resources Department.
-All interested students must fill out a FWS Job Application and, once hired, complete all other Human Resource/Payroll related paperwork.
-The Financial Aid Office will update the award to show the FWS funds as approved upon receipt of notification from Human Resources.
+- Free Application for Federal Student Aid (FAFSA) for the current academic year (www.fafsa.ed.gov) indicating Yes to Federal Work-Study - NCC Job Application

+Federal Work-Study employment is coordinated through campus department supervisors, NCC Administrative Assistant and HIU Human Resources Department.
+All interested students must fill out a Job Application and, once hired, complete all other Human Resource/Payroll related paperwork.
+The workstudy award will be changed to approved upon completion of all forms and confirmation from Human Resources/Payroll at HIU.